|

 Irving Berlin tunes.
 A blatant rehash of the Holiday Inn (1942)

-formula, but these guys make it great fun to watch again.
+formula, but the stars make it great fun.

 - Centennial Summer ** - Sisters seek romance in 1876